stamcenter/ml-inference/README.md

     ├─ README.md   # Submission documentation (mandatory)
     ├─ LICENSE.md  # Optional software license (if different from Apache v2)
     └─ [...]
+└─ submission_remote/  # This is where the remote-backend workload implementation lives
+    └─ [...]
 ```
 Submitters must overwrite the contents of the `scripts` and `submissions`
 subdirectories.